Metric System Day – April 7, 2027

 Metric System Day FAQs

-What is the metric system based on?
+What is the difference between the metric system and the imperial system?

 Metric System Day Activities